Association of Naturopathic Practitioners

 9.1 to process your membership;

-9.2 Administrative purposes including preparation of invoices, adding details of your membership to the practitioner directory listed on our website (we will only add your details on our directory with your prior consent) and for the purpose of checking your qualifications;
+9.2 Administrative purposes including preparation of invoices, adding details of your membership to the practitioner directory listed on our website and for the purpose of checking your qualifications.
+Your details will be publicly available on our Membership Directory.
+You can opt out of the Membership Directory and make your details private by updating the privacy settings on your account. https://theanp.co.uk/account/privacy/

 9.3 to validate and confirm your insurance application;